Nearest neighbor empirical processes: Proofs of the main results

 \end{lemma}

 \textbf{Step (ii): Bounding a certain $k$-NN process.} The quantity

-is important as it can be used to upper bound the variance term in the decomposition \eqref{decomp:bias_var}.
-To obtain a bound on $\hat Z_{n,k}$, we show that the underlying class of functions is VC and then apply Theorem \ref{vc_bound}.
+is important as it can be used to upper bound the $k$-NN process.
+To obtain an upper-bound on $\hat Z_{n,k}$, we first show that the underlying class of functions is VC and then apply Theorem \ref{vc_bound}.
 In this way is obtained the following lemma whose proof is given in the Appendix.

 \begin{lemma} Suppose that \eqref{cond:reg1} and \eqref{cond:reg2} hold true and that the function class $\mathcal G$ is VC with parameter $(v,A)$ and constant envelope $1$.
 Let $\kappa_X = U_X /cb_X$ and $ \sigma_{\mathcal G} ^2 =\sup_{g\in \mathcal G , \, x\in S_X} \Var(g(Y) |X=x)$.
-Then for all $n\geq 1$ and $1\leq k\leq n$ such that $\sigma_{\mathcal G} ^2 \kappa_X k \leq 8 n $, and all $\delta\in (0,1)$, it holds, with probability at least $1-\delta$:
+Then, for all $n\geq 1$ and $1\leq k\leq n$ such that $\sigma_{\mathcal G} ^2 \kappa_X k \leq 2 n $, and all $\delta\in (0,1)$, it holds, with probability at least $1-\delta$: